rwilliams/jrubywiki/CallingJavaFromJRuby.md

  end

 == Synchronization in JRuby ==
 When interacting with Java APIs from JRuby, it is occasionally necessary to synchronize on an object for thread safety.
-In JRuby, a <tt>synchronize</tt> method is provided on every wrapped Java object to support this functionality.
+In JRuby, a `synchronize` method is provided on every wrapped Java object to support this functionality.
 For example, the following Java code:

  synchronized(obj) {